torgeirbeyer/news-feed/README.md

 # USER STORIES

 # User interaction
-## Signup
-As a user I will be able to sign up with my emailadress/username and encrypted password

 ## Login
 As a user I will be able to log in with my emailadress/username and password.
 If I am not a user I will be redirected to the sign up page